Hoffenheim coach Nagelsmann extends deal to 2021

-BERLIN Julian Nagelsmann, the Bundesliga's youngest ever coach, extended his contract with Hoffenheim to 2021 on Friday after leading them to a club-best fourth place in the German top flight.
+BERLIN (Reuters) - Julian Nagelsmann, the Bundesliga's youngest ever coach, extended his contract with Hoffenheim to 2021 on Friday after leading them to a club-best fourth place in the German top flight.

 The former junior coach, now 29, took over Hoffenheim at the age of 28 in February 2016 without a proper senior licence but has since been linked several bigger clubs, including Bayern Munich.